thewatermethod/dont-dream/content/adventures/gobbos.md

 - (Cabal clue) A jet black mirror that seems to be whispering
 - (Cabal clue) A painting of one of the investigator’s in 17th century clothes
-- (Cabal clue) A vine grows alongside that shed that has the smell and consistency of human flesh -(Cabal clue) The name of the Emissary, if unlocked, written down on a piece of paper
+- (Cabal clue) A vine grows alongside that shed that has the smell and consistency of human flesh
+- (Cabal clue) The name of the Emissary, if unlocked, written down on a piece of paper

 ## Magical Items